 Designing the MVP of VIPs

-After assessing the best of the best, it’s clear that successful VIP programs are all operating with similar elements at work.
+After assessing the best of the best, it’s clear that successful VIP programs are all built using similar elements.
 With experiential and transactional rewards, VIP customers are made to feel like they’re part of an exclusive group that is achievable but still clearly separate from other customer groups.